cypayne/popgen-filters-snakemake/README.md

 Eric's awesome [mega-non-model-wgs-snakeflow](https://github.com/eriqande/mega-non-model-wgs-snakeflow) BCF >
 popgen-filters-snakemake BCF > [mega-post-bcf-exploratory-snakeflows](https://github.com/eriqande/mega-post-bcf-exploratory-snakeflows)

+Credits: I wrote up this pipeline using [Eric Anderson](https://github.com/eriqande)'s snakemake workflows and expertise as an incredibly helpful guide.
+If this pipeline is useful to you, you should take a look at his suite!

 ## Currently supports filtering by the following
 - filter by missingness, depth, minor allele frequency, quality, etc  (bcftools view)
 - remove SNPs with mismapping reads (ngsParalog calcR)